CPaladiya/StereoVisionDepthCam/README.md

 This project is all about required code to get simple stereo vision depth camera working!

 # File Structure
-- `main.py` - Main module to be executed to get depth camera running
+- `main.py`: Main execution module responsible for starting and managing the depth camera functionality.
-- `cameraFeed.py` - A module that starts camera feed for individual cameras and handles clearing of resources once done.
+- `cameraFeed.py`: Module dedicated to initializing camera feeds for individual cameras.
+Also responsible for clearing resources associated with camera feeds once they are no longer needed.
-- `depthCam.py` - A module that initiates different processes for individual cameras and handle output coming from triangulation module to generate final output.
+- `depthCam.py`: Module that coordinates various processes for individual cameras.
+It manages the output from the triangulation module to produce the final depth output.
-- `depthCamEye.py` - A multiprocess module that works within its own process.
-It segments ball from the scene and calculates the offset and stores it in shared memory manager.
+- `depthCamEye.py`: A specialized multiprocess module operating within its own process.
+This module focuses on segmenting the ball from the scene, calculating its offset, and storing both the offset values and camera frames using the shared memory manager.
-- `triangulation.py` - A module that consumes offset values and using that, calculates depth of the object and generates triangulation graphics to show on the output feed.
+- `triangulation.py`: Module that takes in the calculated offset values and utilizes them to determine the depth of the object.
+This module generates the necessary triangulation graphics that are then incorporated into the output feed.

 # Flow of the program
 <img src="https://github.com/CPaladiya/StereoVisionDepthCam/blob/main/data/ProgramFlow.png" width="600">